You can order repeat prescriptions:

 - Online via the link at the top of this page.
 You will need to have registered for this online service with photo ID at the surgery

-Please allow THREE FULL WORKING DAYS for prescriptions to be processed and remember to take weekends and bank holidays into account.
+Please allow FIVE FULL WORKING DAYS for prescriptions to be processed and remember to take weekends and bank holidays into account.
 Your chosen pharmacy will also require a further 24 hours to obtain and dispense your medication.

 Electronic Prescribing Service